Highlights | Courses | Degree Programs | Research Projects | Miscellaneous | About | Search

 The "Red Book," named for its cover's color when first published, is the guidebook for the doctoral programs in theology at Boston University (PhD and ThD; Comparative Theology and Christian Theology programs).
 It contains information about the character of the theology programs at BU, as well as rules, regulations, and bibliographies.
 It is also linked to a vault of past qualifying examination questions.

-The Boston University Doctoral Program in Science, Philosophy, and Religion
+The Boston University Doctoral Program in Religion and Science

 This degree program breaks new ground in intensity of interdisciplinary study at the doctoral level.
 Here you will find a description of the program and information about how to apply, as well as a link to the Prospectus for the program, called the "SPR Green Book," reading lists, and an archive of examination questions.